cwlutterloh98/coviddashboard/README.md

 # covid-19-dashboard

-Dashboard built with vuejs and vuetify to show the latest statistics of the novel corona virus Covid19.
+Dashboard built with vuejs and vuetify to show the latest statistics on Ohio Covid 19

-You can see it live [Here](https://covid19.nasouf.ly)

 ## Getting started